Measures of Center and Variability Worksheets

-- We focus mostly on central tendencies and determine data's affect
+- Practice Worksheet - We focus mostly on central tendencies and determine what all of these figures mean.

 - Matching Worksheet - See if you have any trouble following what I am driving at with this one.